core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

   container modules-state {
     config false;
     description
-      "Contain information about the different data models implement by a server.";
+      "Contains information about the different data models implemented by the server.";

     leaf module-set-id {
       type union {